lukibahr/stars/README.md

 ## Go

+- [pocket-id/pocket-id](https://github.com/pocket-id/pocket-id) - A simple and easy-to-use OIDC provider that allows users to authenticate with their passkeys to your services.
 - [sklinkert/go-ddd](https://github.com/sklinkert/go-ddd) - Opinionated Domain Driven Design Template for Go
 - [TecharoHQ/anubis](https://github.com/TecharoHQ/anubis) - Weighs the soul of incoming HTTP requests to stop AI crawlers
 - [sevensolutions/traefik-oidc-auth](https://github.com/sevensolutions/traefik-oidc-auth) - 🧩 A traefik Plugin for securing the upstream service with OpenID Connect acting as a relying party.